Null Island. Place For Your Lost Data

 Every day, a lot of people looking for digital directions on their computers and smartphones are diverted to an isolated spot on the Atlantic Ocean, more than 1000 kilometers off the coast of Africa, where the Prime Meridian and the equator intersect.
 It’s called Null Island.

 What is geocoding you may be asking?
 Geocoding is a function performed in a GIS that involves taking data and converting it into geographic coordinates, which can then be easily mapped.
-But here comes human typos or wrong data, or even glitches and then geocoding process doesn’t always run as it suppose to.
-For example if there happens to be misspelled street names or non-existent building numbers, and other errors can create invalid addresses that can confuse a geocoder and it assigns 0°N 0° coordinates.
-And even while we know that this is an error, but for systems such as Google Maps this is a valid and actually default location where thousands of searches with errors goes since those coordinates actually exist.
-And that’s how we end up on null island.
+But here comes human typos wrong data, or even glitches, and then the geocoding process doesn’t always run as it is supposed to.
+For example, if there happens to be misspelled street names or non-existent building numbers, other errors can create invalid addresses that can confuse a geocoder and assign 0°N 0° coordinates.
+Even though we know that this is an error, for systems such as Google Maps this is a valid and default location where thousands of searches with errors go since those coordinates exist.
+And that’s how we end up on Null Island.

-Today there is a whole background behind this island, this place even has its own flag when really there where there is only a buoy floating in the middle of the water.
+Today there is a whole background behind this island, this place even has its flag when there where there is only a buoy floating in the middle of the water.